eaglesky/CodingPractices/AlgorithmsReview.md

   - [Leetcode] Basic Calculator II(See previous).
   - [Leetcode] Basic Calculator I(Algorithms* and Implementations*).
 Might be better to deal with the digits first in each iteration.
 How to solve it when the operators have * and / ??
   - [Leetcode] Different Ways to Add Parentheses(Algorithm**).Remember the way of enumerating different order of calculating an arithmetic expression.
+  - [Leetcode] Expression Add Operators(Algorithm** and Implementation*).
+Remember the best backtracking logic and implementation.
+Note that "00" is not valid number.
+Also the overflowed values should not be counted.